All Episodes

 At least the dead are a diverse list and group of people showing what a great city London is.

-But we're gonna celebrate the diversity of the list of the missing.
+But we're going to celebrate the diversity of the list of the missing.

-Arlen Spector says, put Sandra Day O'Connor on the Supreme Court for a year as Chief Justice.
+Arlen Specter says, put Sandra Day O'Connor on the Supreme Court for a year as chief justice.

 It just makes you want to throw up.